Which of the following is considered a value-added activity in ac... | Study Prep in Pearson+

 1

-Understand the concept of value-added activities: These are activities that increase the worth of a product or service to customers.
-In accounting, value-added activities are those that directly contribute to meeting customer needs or enhancing the product/service.
+Understand the concept of value-added activities: In accounting, value-added activities are those that increase the worth of a product or service to the customer.
+These activities directly contribute to the creation or enhancement of the product or service.

-Analyze each option provided in the problem: Determine whether each activity adds value to the product or service from the customer's perspective.
+Analyze each option provided in the problem: Evaluate whether each activity contributes directly to the value perceived by the customer or improves the product/service.

-Option 1 - Reworking defective products: This activity does not add value because it is correcting errors rather than enhancing the product or service for the customer.

-Option 2 - Storing raw materials in a warehouse: This is a non-value-added activity as it does not directly contribute to the product or service's value; it is merely a logistical necessity.
+Option 1: Storing raw materials in a warehouse - This is a non-value-added activity because it does not directly enhance the product or service; it is part of the logistics process.

 Watch next